-The Renewable Heat Premium Payment was a one-off grant designed to help meeting the costs of installing renewable technologies in the household.
+The Renewable Heat Premium Payment was a one-off grant designed to help meet the costs of installing renewable technologies in the household.
 The scheme is no longer available.
 RHPP has had two phases - Phase 1 ran from 1 August 2011 to 31 March 2013; Phase 2 opened on 1 May 2013 and closed on 31 March 2014.
-During those phases homeowners could apply for receiving a deal on a free insulation.
+During those phases, homeowners could apply for receiving a deal on free insulation.
 Currently, there possibility for applying for a free insulation deal through RHPP incentive is closed.

-This incentive scheme has been replaced by the Domestic Renewable Heat Invencie (DRHI), so if you are interested in getting deals on the renewable heat, read more above about what can the RHI scheme offer you.
+This incentive scheme has been replaced by the Domestic Renewable Heat Incentive (DRHI), so if you are interested in getting deals on the renewable heat, read more above about what can the RHI scheme offer you.

 The CERT scheme is the Carbon Emissions Reduction Target.
 This scheme has ended in December 2012.
 However, although most of the offers have been already withdrawn, some companies still provide some offers on cheap insulation or even a free boiler.

 Carbon Emissions Reduction Target was a free insulation deal.
 This scheme is still listed as a renewable energy scheme to direct people, who are interested in receiving such grants to proper sources.
 Therefore it is important to note that CERT has been officially replaced by the Green Deal and the Energy Company Obligation.
 You can read more about these schemes here.

 Remember to visit other posts about the renewable energy sources featured on the blog!
 There is much more to read about other kinds of green energy tariffs, free solar panel deal or about surprising facts on solar panels.